-Work on Elephant bikes with Dovegate prison was put on hold and most staff furloughed in March 2020, with work beginning again in May 2020.
-In spite of UK reductions, sales continued to support a team of 20 women employed in Cycle of Good Malawi, all of whom were previously unemployed trainees and who work daily to turn rubbish into items of value.
+Work on the refurbished Royal Mail "Elephant bikes" continued, though the pandemic has caused the involvement of UK prisons in dismantling the bikes to cease.
+Throughout 2021, UK sales grew and continued to support a team of 20 women to be employed in Cycle of Good Malawi, all of whom were previously unemployed trainees and who work daily to turn rubbish into items of value.